System Backup and Recovery SOP

 Public DNS RecordsN/AN/A1 hourN/A

-Source Code1 week25 years1 week1 full
+Source Code1 week25 years1 hourN/A

 Credentials1 hour1 year1 hour1 full